Coprosma, Mirror Plant: planting, cultivation

 Choose compact varieties like ‘Mini Mac’.

-• Plant in a mixture of leaf compost, heather soil, and river sand
+- Plant in a mix of leaf compost, heather soil, and river sand

 Maintenance, pruning and care

 Coprosma requires little care and maintenance.
 Ensure it does not lack water during its first summers to aid its establishment.
-Once well-established, it can do without watering in summer in most of our regions, except in cases of prolonged drought.
+Once well settled, it generally does not need watering in summer in most of our regions, except in cases of prolonged drought.
 Potted specimens have greater water needs; water once a week throughout the growing season.

 In cold regions, when the first cold weather arrives, consider bringing the pots indoors to a bright, frost-free room.

-Pruning is not essential; it involves cutting back dead stems, damaged by winter cold or faded flowers between April and August.
-This helps maintain a nice bushy and compact shape and stimulates the production of new shoots.
+Pruning is not essential; it involves cutting back dead stems damaged by winter cold or faded flowers between April and August.
+This helps maintain a lovely bushy and compact shape and stimulates the production of new shoots.
 Prune with a pruning shear, always sparingly.

 Coprosma repens ‘Marble Queen’ (© Cultivar 413)